namanphy/namanphy/README.md

 <p align="center">
   <samp>
-    I am a software Developer and i like to work on Python and projects related to Deep Learning.
+    I am a software Developer by heart and Data Engineer by love.
+I like to work on Python, projects related to MLOps and Data Engineering.
 I am also the guy to build deployment pipelines on AWS. <br />
   </samp>&nbsp;
 <!-- - 🔭 I’m currently working on  -->

 - 🌱 I’m currently learning Deep Learning and Computer vision.

-- 💬 Ask me about Python, AWS deployment, ML.
+- 💬 Ask me about Spark, Python, AWS, MLOps.

 - 📫 How to reach me: [see here](https://github.com/namanphy#github-stats)